samir-s-hassan/tumblrDetailedFeed/README.md

 N/A

+## How to run

+1. Open Xcode
+2. Choose your simulator, it must be a phone e.g. iPhone 13, iPhone 14 Plus, iPhone 15 Pro, etc.
+3. Build and run the app on Xcode (can use Command + R)

 ## Video Walkthrough

 Here is a reminder on how to embed Loom videos on GitHub.
 Feel free to remove this reminder once you upload your README.